 The Master of Social Work from Saint Mary's University of Minnesota prepares you for advanced social work roles so you can work with a wider client base and provide a deeper level of care to those you serve.

-Clinical social workers are always licensed.
+States issue different social work licenses through their individual state licensing boards.
 Requirements for the program you participate in and names for social work licenses, roles, and responsibilities can all vary from state to state.

 For instance, certifications that refer to "clinical," "independent," or "independent clinical" generally equate to the highest level of certification in clinical practice — you'll see them abbreviated as LCSW, LISW, or LICSW.
 While most states have a process for reciprocity and transferring licenses, some require you to apply as a new applicant.